-In the central plaza of ancient Rome stood gilt statues of 12 major gods and goddesses.
-Mercury and his father Jupiter were both represented.
-In astrology Mercury is primarily known as patron of economics, travel, (mis)communication, perception and the human mind.
-He was also, however, an orator and poet, soothsayer, healer, lucky star and underworld guide.
+In the central plaza of ancient Rome stood gilt statues of gods and goddesses.
+Mercury and his father Jupiter were both depicted.
+Mercury is the cosmic patron of economics, travel, communication, perception and the human mind.
+He is also an orator, poet, soothsayer, healer, lucky star and underworld guide.
 With magical caduceus in hand, Mercury led freshly discorporated souls from the lower to the upper worlds.

-When Mercury transits Cancer, we have a divine opportunity to experience more of Mercury’s right-brain gifts.
+Cancer cares deeply, feels deeply and will fight only out of insecurity.
 What we have to work on during this transit is reactivity.
-Cancer sees and feels all.
-Gently steer yourself away from fearful or clinging thoughts.
-If you’re familiar with The Four Agreements, Miguel Ruiz writes that “nothing in life is personal.”
-This is particularly difficult for the crab to remember.
-With Mercury in Cancer we are beholden to the ever-changing tides of our innermost being, jostled by the stars, even when we would prefer not to be.
+Steer clear of fearful or clinging thoughts.
+In The Four Agreements, Miguel Ruiz writes that “nothing in life is personal.”
+This is particularly difficult for the crab.
+She is beholden to the ever-changing tides of her innermost being, jostled by the moon.
 But these tides are not inherently uncontrollable.
-They are the chitta and vrittis of Patanjali’s Yoga Sutras and their unruliness inspired the entire practice of yoga and meditation, straight up.
+They are the chitta and vrittis of Patanjali’s Yoga Sutras and their unruliness inspired the entire practice of yoga and meditation!

-Open your heart with Cancer Yoga.
-Seek counsel from mother figures or other important women in your life.
-If you were born with Mercury in Cancer, these next few weeks are your Mercury Return.
-To ascertain your personal Mercury sign, click here.
+Stay hydrated and spend time in/near a body of water if possible.
+Find the happy people.
+Calm your mind with swimming and Cancer Yoga.
+Seek counsel from mother figures in your life.
+Give special attention to your stomach and digestion.
+In meditation, focus on the heart chakra.
+Wear pastels and cool colors.
+If you were born with Mercury in Cancer, these couple weeks are your Mercury Return.
+To find your personal Mercury sign, click here.